heroku/buildpacks/README.md

   <img alt="Heroku Cloud Native Buildpacks Logo" src="./logo.png" width="100%">
 </p>

+Create a production-ready container image for your application with a [single command](TUTORIAL.md); no Dockerfile required.
+[Try Heroku Cloud Native Buildpacks today](TUTORIAL.md).

-## What are Heroku Cloud Native Buildpacks?
+## What is a Cloud Native Buildpack?

-Heroku Cloud Native Buildpacks, [now in preview](https://blog.heroku.com/heroku-cloud-native-buildpacks), can help you create a production ready container image for your app with a single command, without the need to write a Dockerfile or configuring a complex build system.
+In 2012, Heroku introduced the world to the declarative build system now known as [classic buildpacks](https://blog.heroku.com/buildpacks).
+Twelve years later, we've joined forces with the Cloud Native Compute Foundation (CNCF) to bring the next evolution in building reliable and consistent images to everyone with [Cloud Native Buildpacks](https://buildpacks.io).

-Heroku Cloud Native Buildpacks implement the [Cloud Native Buildpacks specification](https://buildpacks.io/) (CNB) and are free and open-source software.
-They can be used independently of the Heroku platform.
+Cloud Native Buildpacks (CNBs) are an [open specification for building and running container images](https://buildpacks.io/) by the CNCF.
+Heroku Cloud Native Buildpacks implement the CNB spec, are open-source, can be used independently of the Heroku platform, and are [available now as a preview](https://blog.heroku.com/heroku-cloud-native-buildpacks).

 ### Philosophy

-Heroku CNBs are written with the app developer in mind.
-We want it to be as easy and simple as possible to transform an app into an OCI image.
-Our buildpacks are highly opinionated and apply industry best-practices without requiring additional configuration.
+While a Dockerfile is procedural, CNBs are declarative.
+Give us your application, and we'll give you an image that can run it.
+Don't believe us?
+[Try it out today](TUTORIAL.md).

+We believe:
+Building OCI images shouldn't be a pain.
+Developers should spend time writing application code, not endless container configurations.
+Community standards and build experiences that **just work** like you expect them to.

 ## Table of contents